 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer here.

 Sedona, Arizona is the perfect destination for a long weekend.
 But, after visiting I felt that I wanted to go back sooner rather than later.
 It’s just such a fun place for so many reasons!
 Especially if you like hiking & being outdoors.
 This was the second time that we’ve traveled by airplane during the corona-virus pandemic, so we knew what to expect.
-Read more about my first experience here.

 Working a corporate job full time, I feel like I have become the queen of long weekends.
 Especially if I can score some reasonable flights, leave late on a Thursday or Friday night and come back on a Monday or Tuesday to me that’s a nice little get away with using minimal PTO (paid time off).
 Which is a bonus, so I can stretch my PTO farther, take more adventures & ultimately travel more.
 (Then of course, tell you alllllll about it!)
 So continue reading for tips for a long weekend in Sedona if you’re going to plan a trip here soon!

 When to visit Sedona for a Long Weekend